idio-sync/romm-comm/README.md

 Voice Channel Stat Display
 - If enabled (`UPDATE_VOICE_NAMES=true`), the bot creates voice channels displaying platform, rom, save, savestate, screenshot and RomM user count as well as RomM storage use size
 - Only updates if stats change upon API refresh
-- Right now it creates new channels and deletes the old, will soon edit instead
+- Creates new channels and deletes the old to guarantee no duplicate channels
-- I'm planning on making emoji's customizable and each VC toggalable individually

 ![VC Stats](.github/screenshots/VCStats.png)